Dr Gemma Clark

 My research focuses on violence and conflict in nineteenth- and twentieth-century Britiain and Ireland.
 I study encounters not only between military/paramilitary forces, but also civilians, in times of war and of relative peace.
 I'm concerned with the (strategic, political, social, other) functions of aggression in various contexts, and placing Irish violence in comparative-international perspectives; I also focus on the human experience of harmful acts.

 My first book, Everyday Violence in the Irish Civil War (Cambridge University Press, 2014), examines the conflict (1922–23) over the Anglo-Irish Treaty.
-I'm developing further my understanding of gender and violence in this context, by writing an article on women's interaction with the Civil War.
+I've developed further my understanding of gender and violence, in the context of internal war, by writing an article on gender-based violence in global perspective (Irish Historical Studies, vol. 44, no. 165 (2020), pp 75–90).

 I am open to discussing research proposals on any relevant subject given my research expertise in Modern British and Irish History, and violence and civil war.
 I am especially happy to consider working with candidates with interests in nineteenth- and twentieth-century Ireland (especially the Revolutionary period, 1912-23).